Digital-Harvest/future_farm/README.md

 # future_farm
-This is a data repository for the future farm initative.
+This is a data repository for the future farm initiative.